rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ##Layout

 In additions to managing the coordinates and dimensions manually, Rikulo provides [anchor layout](../../Layouts/Anchor_Layout.md), [linear layout](../../Layouts/Linear_Layout.md) and others to position the views automatically.
-It is useful if you are targeting different devices with different resloutions.
+It is useful if you are targeting different devices with different resolutions.
 For example, if the user change the orientation of his tablet, all the layout will be re-positioned automatically to fit into the different aspect ratio.

 Yet another example: if you don't specify the width and height, they will be calculated automatically to best fit the view.